Azerbaijan–Italy relations

 Bilateral ties exist between Azerbaijan and Italy.
 Azerbaijan has an embassy in Rome, while Italy has an embassy in Baku.
 Both countries are full members of the Council of Europe and the Organization for Security and Co-operation in Europe (OSCE).

 History

 Azerbaijan Democratic Republic

 Russo-Persian War resulted in the invasion of present-day Azerbaijan territory by Russian Empire.
 After the collapse of the Russian Empire, Azerbaijan Democratic Republic established the first democratic and secular state in the whole Muslim world.
 Italy was one of the countries that was able to establish diplomatic relations with Azerbaijan.
 Italy opened its consulate and military office in Baku.
-In that time, official visits of the Azerbaijani delegation to Italy and the Italian delegation to Azerbaijan were realized.
+In that time, official visits of an Azerbaijani delegation to Italy and an Italian delegation to Azerbaijan took place.

 Recent political relations

 Italy recognized the independence of Azerbaijan from Soviet Union on January 1, 1992.
 The diplomatic relations between the two countries were established on May 8, 1992.
 The first embassy of Italy among the Southern Caucasian republics was opened in Azerbaijan in 1997 and the embassy of Azerbaijan to Italy has been functioning since 2003.

 Heydar Aliyev paid his first official visit to Italy in September 1997 and, between 1998 and 2003 government officials of Italy visited Azerbaijan, which resulted in signed agreements on cooperation in different spheres.
 Italian ambassadors to Azerbaijan have stated that the travel visa requirements might be softened between the two countries in the near future.
 In April 1999, Italy opened a new building of the Italian Embassy in Baku.